ashwinravianandan/cookingAssistant/README.md

 ## Open Items
 The following features will be supported in future

-   * Meal item categories should be dynamically definable instead of being restricted to _bread_ and _rice_
-   * It should be possible to specify the number of meal items of a desired category to be generated via the command line
    * It should be possible to add and remove entries from the json database using the tool rather than having to edit it manually